-This 430 ml single walled cup has a PP holder around the cup so you do not burn your hand when you hold it.
+This 430 mL single walled glass cup with holder has a PP grip around the middle so you do not burn your hand when you hold it.
 This is one of our large size single serving cups.
 You can add tea leaves directly into the cup or you can pour into it from another brewing vessel.
 This good quality glass can withstand boiling water needed to make tea, and you can enjoy the tea color and floating tea leaves through the thin glass.
 Choose from brown or green holders.

-Using glass teaware allows you to enjoy your tea leaves dancing inside of your pot.
-It is very easy to check the quality of the tea and tea color, allowing you better control over infusions to match your flavor.
-Glassware cools down boiling water more quickly than porcelain and yixing, making it a great choice for beautiful high end green, yellow, white and scented tea.
-We suggest you reuse your leaves multiple times, just leave enough tea in your pot to cover your leaves before making your next infusion.
-Glass makes it very easy to tell when it is time to refill your pot.
+Using glass teaware allows you to enjoy the visual beauty of your tea as the leaves infuse.
+The clarity of the glass also makes it very easy to see the intensity of the color of the brew, which helps you control the infusion time to achieve the desired flavor.
+Glassware cools down boiling water more quickly than porcelain and yixing ware, making it a great choice for beautiful high end green, yellow, white, and scented teas.
+We suggest you reuse your leaves multiple times, leaving just enough tea in your pot to cover the leaves before making your next infusion.

 History of Chinese Glass

 Humans all over the world having been using glass for centuries for various purposes, and China is no exception.
 Glass art has been found in tombs dating back to the Zhou Dynasty.
 The old pronunciation for glass was “Liu Li,” but after the Song Dynasty it was renamed to “Bo Li”.
 Liu Li was not clear, just very shiny since the temperature was not hot enough to achieve transparency.
 It was mostly used to make tiles for roofs, especially in palaces.
 If you visit Peking Palace, the ceiling is made with opaque, colorful glass tiles called “Liu Li Wa”.